 Offered: Fall, Spring.

-SWRK 426 - Creating Change through Social Work Practice (3)
+SWRK 426 - Clinical Social Work: Theories/Models (4)

-The process by which individuals create social change is explored.
+Students focus on the theoretical bases for therapeutic change and their application with diverse and marginalized individuals and families.
+Content explores best practice strategies for strengths-based relationships in multiple settings.

-Prerequisite: SWRK 302, SWRK 320, SWRK 327, SWRK 338, and concurrent enrollment in SWRK 436 (or SWRK 446) and SWRK 463.
+Prerequisite: , SWRK 327, SWRK 338, and concurrent enrollment in SWRK 436 (or SWRK 446) and SWRK 463.

 Offered: Fall.

-SWRK 434 - Ethnic-Sensitive Social Work Practice (3)

-Social work practices are examined that help ethnic groups move toward empowerment.

-Prerequisite: Concurrent enrollment in SWRK 436 or SWRK 437, or consent of department chair.

-Offered: As needed.

 SWRK 435 - Crisis Intervention and Brief Treatment (3)

 Focus is on the application of theory and techniques used in crisis intervention and brief casework services.
 Students cannot receive credit for both SWRK 435 and SWRK 535.